How the Turkish media has been immersed into the quagmire of oppression, self-censorship, corruption and polarisation

 Monday, 3 May 2021

-To mark World Press Freedom Day, Yavuz Baydar, a veteran journalist, will offer his broad perspectives and insights on the factors behind the demise of conventional media, drawing from his latest essay in the German Edition of Le Monde Diplomatique.
-Merve Tahiroğlu, a top researcher on the digital domain, will bring us up to date on the Erdogan government’s efforts to curb social media and the emergence of alternative media, as she outlined broadly in a blog for the Brookings Insitute.
-The panel will be moderated by Gulnoza Said, Europe and Central Asia Programme Coordinator of the Committee to Protect Journalists.
+Yavuz Baydar, a veteran journalist, offered broad perspectives and insights on the factors behind the demise of conventional media.
+Merve Tahiroğlu, the Turkey Programme Coordinator at the Project on Middle East Democracy (POMED) and a senior researcher on the digital domain, brought us up to date on the Erdogan government’s efforts to curb social media and the emergence of alternative media.
+The panel was moderated by Dr Gulnoza Said, the Europe and Central Asia Programme Coordinator of the Committee to Protect Journalists (CPJ).

 Merve Tahiroğlu is Turkey Program Coordinator of Project on Middle East and Democracy (POMED).
 Prior to joining POMED, Merve was a research analyst at the Washington-based think tank, Foundation for Defense of Democracies (FDD), where she focused on Turkey’s domestic politics, foreign policy, and relationship with Washington.
 Merve has authored several monographs on Turkey and published articles in various outlets such as Foreign Affairs, the Washington Post, the Wall Street Journal, Foreign Policy, Politico, NBC, and Huffington Post.
 Born and raised in Istanbul, Merve earned her Master of Arts in History from Georgetown University and her Bachelor of Arts in Political Science from Duke University.